anthony-fdez/supa-messenger/docs/postgres-functions.md

 ## Database triggers:

-Some database triggeres were also necesary since I don't have a 'real' backend I can fully customize.
+Some database triggers were also necessary as I don't have a 'real' backend that I can fully customize.

 ### `create_dm_room`

 This is a `AFTER INSERT` && `AFTER UPDATE` trigger.

-This trigger will create a private room for a DM (direct message) room between two users as soon as they become friends.
+This trigger creates a private room for a DM (direct message) between two users as soon as they become friends.

 ```sql
 DECLARE
   new_room_id uuid;
 BEGIN